groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert-document/pdf.md

 converter.convert("converted.pptx", options);
 ```

-In case you need to convert PDF to another presentation format please use [PresentationFileType](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.filetypes/PresentationFileType) to specify it.
+In case you need to convert PDF to another presentation format please use the [PresentationFileType](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.filetypes/PresentationFileType) class to specify it.

 ## Convert PDF to Image

-Popular use case is when you need to save the whole PDF document or some specific document pages as a collection of images.
-GroupDocs.Conversion for Java allows converting PDF to images of many popular formats like - TIFF, JPG, PNG, GIF, BMP and many others.
+A popular use case is when you need to save the whole PDF document or some specific document pages as a collection of images.
+GroupDocs.Conversion for Java allows converting PDF to images of many popular formats like - TIFF, JPG, PNG, GIF, BMP, and many others.
-The code snippet for such conversion is a bit different from other conversions as you have to declare a [SavePageStream](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.contracts/SaveDocumentStream) delegate that specifies saved images name format.
-You can choose the desired image format by using [ImageFileType](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.filetypes/ImageFileType) class.
+The code snippet for such conversion is a bit different from other conversions as you have to declare a [SavePageStream](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.contracts/SaveDocumentStream) delegate that specifies the name format for the saved images.
+You can choose the desired image format by using the [ImageFileType](https://reference.groupdocs.com/conversion/java/com.groupdocs.conversion.filetypes/ImageFileType) class.

 ### Convert PDF to PNG